mank-423/Pinata-React/README.md

 2. Need to import the modules helped me in React as ES6 convention import axios from "axios" import FormData from "form-data"

+There are two components and both could be used to pin data to Pinata Doc.jsx - Reference from official documentation File.jsx - Reference taken from the blog